Gravitational form factors of $\Delta$ baryon via QCD sum rules: Summary and conclusion

 Having determined the GFFs of the $\Delta$ baryon, we used them to calculate the composite gravitational form factors of the system like the energy and angular momentum multipole form factors, $ \mathcal{D} $ terms representing the mechanical properties like the internal pressure and shear forces as well as the mass radius of $ \Delta$ resonance and compared them with other existing theoretical predictions.
+Our results obtained using QCD sum rules agree with the remarkable prediction of the soliton picture of baryons, which resulted from vanishing of $\mathcal{D}_2^{\Delta}$ term.

 Our results on $\varepsilon_0 (Q^2)$, $\varepsilon_2 (Q^2)$, $\mathcal{J}_1 (Q^2)$ and $\mathcal{J}_3 (Q^2)$, which are respectively energy-monopole, energy-quadrupole, angular momentum-dipole and angular momentum-octupole form factors as well as $D_{0, 2, 3} (Q^2)$ composite form factors related to the internal pressures and shear forces and the generalized D-terms $\mathcal{D}_{0,2,3}$ satisfy the required conditions and describe well different features of the $\Delta$ baryon.
 Our results may be compared with future probable lattice QCD and other theoretical predictions.
 We hope that such investigations will be possible in the future experiments as well.
 If the direct measurements of the quantities considered in the present study are difficult because of the short lifetime of the $\Delta$ baryon, we hope that we can extract GPDs of this system using experimental data on different related physical quantities like electromagnetic form factors and multipole moments.
 As we previously mentioned, one can determine the GFFs using the extracted GPDs from the experimental data.
 Comparison of the obtained GFFs by this way with the results of the present study will be of great importance as was done for the nucleon in Ref. \cite{Hashamipour:2022noy}.